 Can I smoke after lip fillers?

-How long after lip fillers can I wear lipstick?
+How long after lip fillers can I wear makeup or lipstick?

-There is no medical reason why you cannot apply lipstick or lip gloss directly after receiving lip fillers.
-A treatment can leave the lips feeling slightly tender, so it is recommended that you leave it a day before applying make-up to the treatment area.
+There is no medical reason why you cannot apply makeup including lip gloss or lipstick directly after lip fillers.
+A treatment can leave the lips feeling slightly tender, so it is recommended that you leave it a day before applying makeup to the treatment area.